On Robustness of Finetuned Transformer-based NLP Models: Methodology

+For generative tasks, we evaluate text summarization, free-form text generation and question generation.
+For text summarization, we use the Extreme Summarization (\textbf{XSum}~\cite{narayan2018don}) dataset.
+XSum contains news articles accompanied by single-sentence summaries, providing a diverse range of topics and presenting challenges in extractive summarization.
+For free-form text generation, we utilized the \textbf{CommonGen}~\cite{lin2019commongen} dataset, which consists of sentence pairs serving as prompts for everyday scenarios.
+This evaluates the models' capability to generate coherent and contextually relevant descriptions.
+Regarding question generation, we leveraged the Stanford Question Answering Dataset (\textbf{SQuAD}~\cite{rajpurkar2016squad}).
+It includes passages from various sources along with question-answer pairs.
+In this task, our models were tasked with generating questions based on input context and answer.

-We used the pre-trained BERT-base, GPT-2, and T5-base models from HuggingFace v4.2.2~\cite{wolf2020transformers}.
-We finetuned the GPT-2 and T5 models on the GLUE tasks mentioned above and obtained the finetuned models for BERT from HuggingFace.
+We use pre-trained BERT-base, GPT-2, and T5-base models from HuggingFace v4.2.2~\cite{wolf2020transformers}.
+We finetune GPT-2 and T5 models on GLUE tasks mentioned above and obtain the finetuned models for BERT from HuggingFace.
+Further details on detailed task descriptions and metrics are in Appendix.